Mabedin00/MKS65_Final_Project/README.md

   3. Networking (for collaborative musical queue and musical game)
   4. Musical game — playing music on server, guessing on client
   5. Musical queue — playing music on server, adding music to queue on client

+## How to Run
+This project uitilizes networking, so you might need to ssh into the school computer atleast using 2 different ips.
+ 1. ssh <username>@149.89.150.101   &   <username>@149.89.150.101
+ 2. git clone git@github.com:Mabedin00/MKS65_Final_Project.git
+ 3. cd MKS65_Final_Project
+ 4. make
+ 5. make run
+ 6. Select what you want.
+   i.
+If you run the server remember the ip that you used ii.
+As a client you need to submit the servers IP